iosifache/ossfortress/wiki/docs/code-query/Semgrep.md

 | `UBUSEC-UID-IDOR`      | `execute_string_command` calls with dynamic arguments                             |
 | `UBUSEC-ARCHIVE-WRITE` | `os.path.join` calls where the arguments came from the parameters of the function |
 | `UBUSEC-HASH-LEN`      | `sha256_update` calls where the parameter is created by concatenation             |

+2. Place the rules that you created in `/root/analysis/semgrep-rules` and modify the command from the first section to use them and to save the resulting SARIF file in `/root/analysis/semgrep.custom.sarif`.